-As a volunteer advocate for SASS you will provide a confidential source of support and information to those affected by sexual violence through our 24-hour hotline.
-No previous experience is required as SASS will train Volunteers with a 36-hour training before taking any calls.
-Through this training you will learn to listen to the callers needs and appropriately support them in a time of crisis.
-You will also be referring survivors and connecting them with the resources that best meet their needs.
-This training will help you to identify and examine the options that a survivor has at each of the different stages of healing.
+As a volunteer advocate you will provide a confidential source of support and information to those affected by sexual and domestic violence through our 24-hour hotline.
+By listening to the callers needs you will learn how to appropriately support them in a time of crisis and connect them with the resources that best meet their needs.
+You will also be trained to help identify and examine the options that a survivor has at each of the different stages of healing.

 Help keep our children safe.